Ori Raz

 Routine

-Wake-up: Around 7:00 AM
+• Wake-up: No alarm, 7:00 AM or earlier

-Meditation: ~15 minutes using the Waking Up app
+• Meditation: ~15 minutes using the Waking Up app

-First Meal: ~1 hour after waking
+• First Meal: ~1 hour after waking or directly after workout.

-Caffeine: Delayed; ~1 hour after breakfast. and none later than 12:00 PM
+• Caffeine: Delayed; ~1 hour after breakfast, and none later than 12:00 PM

-Dinner: Around 18:00, ideally no later than 3 hours before bedtime
+• Dinner: Around 18:00, ideally no later than 3 hours before bedtime

-Wind-down: 9:30 PM – dim lights, no screens
+• Wind-down: 9:30 PM – dim lights, no screens

-Sleep: ~10:30 PM in a cool, dark, and quiet room
+• Sleep: ~10:30 PM in a cool, dark, and quiet room

 Training